Keren SouzaKohn: Reflections on Art, Family, and the Legacy of F.N. Souza

 9) You have exhibited your work extensively in London and internationally.
 How have different audiences received your work, and what has been the most memorable response you’ve encountered?

-Keren: I have received a tremendous amount of appreciation, joy & purchases!
-The most memorable experiences have been Gallery owners buying my work and giving me shows so the gallery in London gave me several shows both group and solo & the one in Hong Kong had many shows selling many works.
-They both sold a lot of my work for which I am so very grateful.
-Also very grateful exciting & happy to report that some quite high-profile pop stars bought my work but I will guard their identities.
+Keren: I have received a tremendous amount of appreciation, joy, and purchases!
+The most memorable experiences have been gallery owners buying my work and giving me shows.
+The gallery in London gave me several shows, both group and solo, and the one in Hong Kong had many shows, selling many works.
+They both sold a lot of my work, for which I am so very grateful.
+Also, I’m very grateful, excited, and happy to report that some quite high-profile pop stars bought my work, but I will guard their identities.

 10) Can you share some insights into your current projects or themes you are exploring?
 How do they reflect your ongoing artistic evolution?

-Keren: I am deeply interested in narratives as a beautiful metaphor and vehicle for expressing much human diversity, human journeys, human emotions.
-So to that end, I am fascinated by compositional pictorial space.
-I am interested in picture paintings that literally have a delineated space which characters inhabit.
-My evolution has gone from spontaneous unpremeditated picture-making to as Paul Klee said when I draw I’m taking my pen for a walk but I think in my case it was that my pen was taking me for a walk !
-Now I am interested in making paintings from drawings in my sketchbooks, indeed sketchbook practice is a whole new world for me which I love.
+Keren: I am deeply interested in narratives as a beautiful metaphor and vehicle for expressing much human diversity, human journeys, and human emotions.
+To that end, I am fascinated by compositional pictorial space.
+I am interested in paintings that literally have a delineated space which characters inhabit.
+My evolution has gone from spontaneous, unpremeditated picture-making to—as Paul Klee said, "When I draw, I’m taking my pen for a walk"—but I think in my case it was that my pen was taking me for a walk!
+Now I am interested in making paintings from drawings in my sketchbooks; indeed, sketchbook practice is a whole new world for me, which I love.

 11) What are your aspirations for the future, both in terms of your artistic practice and your contribution to the broader art community?

-Keren: I did a lot of art teaching in London for many years which I found very rewarding so I wouldn’t mind perhaps doing a residency with some teaching.
-I’m blessed with 2 very creative kids and I’d love to creatively collaborate with them sometime & I’d love to just make more paintings plus more collages.
+Keren: I did a lot of art teaching in London for many years, which I found very rewarding, so I wouldn’t mind perhaps doing a residency with some teaching.
+I’m blessed with two very creative kids, and I’d love to creatively collaborate with them sometime.
+I’d also love to make more paintings and more collages.

 Any questions?